MrVa55/sphinx/README.md

 1. On the dashboard, click "Start Recording" to begin capturing your voice
 2. Speak into your microphone
 3. Click "Stop Recording" when finished
-4. The system will display your transcribed speech, detected emotions, and a generated visualization
+4. The system will display your transcribed speech, detected emotions, and a generated video
 5. For the guided experience, navigate to the projection page and follow the prompts

 ## The Therapeutic Experience